LinuxEngineeringGroup/MOTD/README.md

 Fact: Trump is a huge proponent of 5G(Never listening to the global  consensus and his own American constituents who DON'T WANT A WEAPON deployed on us).

-Fact: Democide is the #1 killer of humans ever!
+Fact: Democide is the #1 killer of humans ever!!!

 I want to believe in Trump but these critical items lead me to a very dark place regarding his true intentions.